 Male Aussies are protective, loyal, and loving, which means they’re great for a family.
 Their intelligence helps dictate how careful they are when playing with small children, which is frequent because of their high energy.

 Their dominance might be a factor if they don’t listen to the entire household, but most of the time it won’t be a problem.

 Similar to the male, females are loving and protective of family.
 Because of a maternal instinct, they’re fiercely protective of children and take good care of them.
-Even in their old age when they’re more stubborn, a female Aussie is great with family.
+Even in their old age, when they’re more stubborn, a female Aussie is great with the family.

 Both genders are great with family members in a household due to their loving and loyal nature, but males can be a little more ornery when it comes to listening to everyone.